 This Red Potato Salad recipe (red skin potato salad recipe) is made with baby red potatoes, onion, celery and lots of fresh herbs all tossed in a light and delicious lemon vinaigrette.
 It’s a perfect healthy potato salad recipe to make for potlucks and backyard barbecues!

-bowl of red potato salad
+A white bowl filled with red potato salad and fresh herbs.

 I love a good classic potato salad with mayo and pickles as much as the next person, but this red skin potato salad recipe is a favorite potato salad of mine.
 It’s fresh, light and popping with flavor.

-pot of red skin potatoes in water
+A white pot filled with baby red skin potatoes in water

 If you’re looking for a healthy potato salad recipe, you’ll want to give this red potato salad a try.
-It makes a perfect side to serve with grilled chicken and fish.

-Healthy Potato Salad Recipe
+Red Potato Salad Recipe

 How to Make Red Skin Potato Salad

-• Cook potatoes: Place the potatoes in a large pot and cover with water.
+2. Cook potatoes: Place the potatoes in a large pot and cover with water.
 Bring to a boil then reduce heat to a simmer.

-• Drain potatoes: After you can poke a fork in the potatoes remove from heat and drain water.
+4. Drain potatoes: After you can poke a fork in the potatoes remove from heat and drain water.
 Run under cold water or place in an ice bath to stop the cooking process.
 Set aside to cool.

-• Toss ingredients: Cut the potatoes into small bite-sized pieces and add to bowl along with onion, celery and herbs.
+5. Toss ingredients: Cut the potatoes into small bite-sized pieces and add to bowl along with onion, celery and herbs.

-• Drizzle vinaigrette: Drizzle vinaigrette over salad ingredients and toss.
+6. Drizzle vinaigrette: Drizzle vinaigrette over salad ingredients and toss.

-• Season: Season with salt and freshly ground black pepper to taste.
+7. Season: Season with salt and freshly ground black pepper to taste.

 Potato Salad Dressing